 A total of 15 players have earned All-America honors during Coach Scannell’s tenure, including Scott Walters in 2017.
 First baseman Evan Jones was a two-time All-American in 2008 and 2010, and pitcher Ryan Lucero earned the accolade in 2012-2013.

 Two-time All-American Bo Edwards (1998 and 2000) will be inducted into the Trinity University Athletic Hall of Fame on October 5, 2019.
 The ceremony will be held at halftime of the Tigers football game with Austin (TX) College.

 Fifteen Tigers have been elected either SCAC Player of the Year, Pitcher of the Year, or Freshman of the Year.
 Jake Martin was the latest honoree, as he was elected the 2019 SCAC Offensive Player of the Year.

-Twenty-seven players mentored by Coach Scannell have signed pro baseball contracts and eight have been drafted by Major League teams.
-Among the pro players is outfielder Jeremy Wolf, who was drafted in the 31st round in 2016 by the New York Mets.
+Twenty-seven players mentored by Coach Scannell have signed pro baseball contracts, and eight have been drafted by Major League teams.
+Among the pro players was outfielder Jeremy Wolf who was drafted in the 31st round in 2016 by the New York Mets.
 Pitcher Brendan Meyer signed a contract in 2018 with the Cleveland Indians organization.